...

 Frequently Asked Questions

-Who gets custody of child in divorce in Texas?
+Who gets custody of a child in a divorce in Texas?

 In Texas, custody of the child is determined based on the best interest of the child.
 This can result in joint or sole custody arrangements, depending on various factors including each parent’s situation and the child’s preferences.